 2. Clipped Planchet Errors

-Clipping errors originate during blank preparation when cutting dies punch overlapping patterns into metal strips.
-The resulting coins display straight-edge clips from overlapping punches or crescent-shaped clips when partially missing metal creates curved voids.
+Clipping errors originate during blank preparation when the cutting dies punch overlapping patterns into metal strips.
+The resulting coins display straight-edge clips from overlapping punches, or crescent-shaped curves when partially missing metal creates a curved void.

-The clipped area exposes the coin’s copper core through outer nickel cladding layers.
-Detection requires no magnification—the missing segment creates an immediately visible interruption to the circular profile.
-Weight verification provides additional authentication, as clipped specimens fall below the standard 8.1 grams proportional to missing metal.
+The clipped area exposes the coin’s copper core through the outer nickel cladding layers — visible to the naked eye without magnification.
+Weight verification provides additional authentication, as clipped specimens fall below the standard 8.1 grams in proportion to the missing metal.

 Base valuations start around $25 for minor clips but escalate with severity.
-Larger clips affecting 15-20% of the planchet’s area command $75-$150, particularly in higher grades.
-Specimens in uncirculated condition with dramatic clips occasionally exceed $200 at specialized auctions.
+Larger clips affecting 15–20% of the planchet command $75–$150, particularly in higher grades.
+Uncirculated specimens with dramatic clips occasionally exceed $200 at specialized auctions.

 Now that you understand your 1981 Susan B Anthony Dollar’s potential value, choosing the right selling platform becomes your next priority.
 Each marketplace offers distinct advantages depending on your coin’s condition and rarity.